A Step-by-Step Guide to Rolling Out Advisory Services

 For context, Morrows is a multi-discipline firm that has 5 principals, 70 staff and nearly 1000 clients.

 Don’t be the only champion internally.
 I did and it was too difficult so please learn from my mistake here.
 Transforming your practice with the cloud, let alone to be advisors, is challenging enough.
 If you have too much reliance on one person you’re opening yourself up to failure no matter how much effort and hours you invest.

 If you want change, you need to make sure people are on the same journey.
-I wrote a vision document which can be a simple one pager.
-This allowed me to communicate with the team (who ranged between 20-40 year olds) what we were trying to achieve.
-The minute they see how easy it is and what our future will be for them and the client the engagement and support is so much better.
+I wrote a vision document which can be a simple one-pager.
+This allowed me to communicate with the team (who ranged from 20-40-year-olds) what we were trying to achieve.
+The minute they see how easy it is and what our future will be for them and the client the engagement and support are so much better.
 Clients want this – this gets it moving!

 Get your team using it immediately.
 It took me so much longer to realise that than I would have liked.
 This was ‘hands down’ the best thing we did.
 As soon as the partners realised that the software was easy to use, everyone got excited because the fear of change is rapidly unravelled.